setavenger/blindbit-oracle/README.md

 ## Setup

 The installation process is still very manual.
 Will be improved based on feedback and new findings.
+It is advised to look at the example [blindbit.toml](blindbit.example.toml).
+As new config options appear they will be listed and explained there.

 ### Requirements